cria/openmodeller/examples/README.txt

 and available parameters to decide how to prepare your own models.

-Note 1: If you are using these tools on Windows, you may first want to add the openModeller installation directory in your "Path" environment variable so that you can run them from anywhere.
-In this case, you should also set another environment variable called "OM_ALG_PATH" pointing to the absolute path of the "alg" subdirectory, otherwise openModeller will fail to load the algorithms.

-Note 2: Since the configuration files provided (request.txt, model_request.xml and projection_request.xml) have references
+Note: Since the sample request files provided (request.txt, model_request.xml, projection_request.xml and test_request.xml)
-to other files, when using them you should run the command-line tools from inside the "examples" directory.
+have references to other files, when using them you should run the command-line tools from inside the "examples" directory.

 ---